CoombaPace/liri-node-app/README.md

 # liri-node-app
-Search OMDB, Spotify, and Concerts in Town APIs.
+Search OMDB, Spotify, and Bands in Town APIs.
 Built on NodeJS.